 Again, this task can usually be done in 10-15 minutes.
 I use Workflowy to quickly and easily outline posts.

 Tuesday – Write rough draft

-If you have a good outline, the post practically writes itself.
-I use Workflowy and Writebox, opened side by side to effortlessly write the rough draft of my upcoming post.
+I find my writing is best when I create the outline on a different day than I write the rough draft.
+Once you have a good outline, the post practically writes itself.
+I use Workflowy and GoogleDocs, opened side by side to effortlessly write the rough draft of my upcoming post.